 Hundreds of thousands of years of natural selection have shaped our tastes, making us prefer the most nutritious foods.
-For this reason, when we find delicious food, there is a good chance that it is fat, sweet or both!
-While the attraction of fatty foods is universally widespread in humans, the taste of sweetness is especially present in children and tends to disappear in adults, to reappear in the elderly.
-But in our Western societies, the advent of the industrial production of sugar (in the nineteenth century) has had the effect of maintaining the taste of sweetness among adults … to the chagrin of our line!
+For this reason, when we find delicious food, there is a good chance that it is fat, sweet, or both!
+While the attraction to fatty foods is universally widespread in humans, the taste of sweetness is especially present in children.
+It tends to disappear in adults to reappear in the elderly.
+But in our Western societies, the advent of the industrial production of sugar (in the nineteenth century) has maintained the taste of sweetness among adults … to the chagrin of our line!

 2 – Restore Your Taste Buds to Be Able to Recognize the Flavors

-Recognizing flavors is a complex phenomenon that involves our organs, but also our experience and our genetic heritage.
+Recognizing flavors is a complex phenomenon involving our organs, experience, and genetic heritage.
 But first, you have to restore your taste buds to be able to recognize the flavors.

 *** The Basic Flavors

-Among the multitude of nuances that our mouth can distinguish, there are four basic flavors, the sweet, the salty, the bitter, and the acid.
-A fifth fundamental flavor, identified by the Japanese a century ago and unfamiliar to Western palates, is added: it is the umami, a word that means “delicious.”
-This taste is that of glutamate, an amino acid abundant in foods such as meats, parmesan, mushrooms, or breast milk, for example.
+Among the multitude of nuances that our mouth can distinguish, there are four basic flavors, sweet, salty, bitter, and acid.
+A fifth fundamental flavor, identified by the Japanese a century ago and unfamiliar to Western palates, is added: it is umami, a word that means “delicious.”
+This taste is that of glutamate, an amino acid abundant in foods such as meats, parmesan, mushrooms, or breast milk.

 *** Nuanced Flavors

 The basic flavors have many nuances.
-There are thus several sweet tastes (for example that of cane sugar and that of aspartame of sugar-reduced products).
+There are thus several sweet tastes (for example, that of cane sugar and that of aspartame of sugar-reduced products).
 Likewise, there are several bitter tastes.
-Different sensory receptors can be simultaneously involved in the perception of a single flavor and the same receptor can be sensitive to both sweet and salty foods.
+Different sensory receptors can be simultaneously involved in perceiving a single flavor, and the same receptor can be sensitive to sweet and salty foods.